|Source||from America's Test Kitchen, The New Best Recipe cookbook (2004)|

 |Total time||1 hour|

 Heat a waffle iron.
 Whisk the dry ingredients together in a medium bowl.
+Separate the egg yolk from egg white.
 Whisk the egg yolk with the buttermilk and melted butter.

 Beat the egg white until it just holds a 2-inch peak.